hivemq/hivemq-docker-images/README.md

 ## Usage

-Following are two examples describing how to use this image on Docker Swarm and Kubernetes respectively.
+Following are two examples, describing how to use this image on Docker Swarm and Kubernetes respectively.

 Other environments (provided they support DNS discovery in some way) are compatible as well.